Getting Started with Isabelle/jEdit in 2018: Introduction

 \section{Introduction}

+Before we start, let me clarify my goals.
+This document is intended as a short introduction to \isajedit (as shipped with \isaversion) from a new user's perspective.

+As an aside: this is an updated version of an earlier document (for \texttt{Isabelle2012}), in which I also highlighted differences to the (now obsolete) \pg interface.

-Before starting, let us clarify our goals.
-This document is intended as a short introduction to \jedit (as shipped with \texttt{Isabelle2012}) from a new user's perspective.
-We highlight some differences to \pg and common pitfalls for new users (mostly issues that have been collected from the Isabelle mailing lists).
-We do \emph{not} give any technical or implementation details (for such, refer to \cite{Wenzel2010, Wenzel2011, Wenzel_Wolff2011, Wenzel2012, Wenzel2012b} and the Isabelle documentation).
-Moreover, our intended audience are newcomers to \jedit (that is, we have nothing to say that people could not easily find out on their own, but hope to save some people some time).
+In the remainder I will sometimes highlight common pitfalls for new users (mostly issues that have been collected from the \isa mailing lists).
+I do however \emph{not} give any technical or implementation details (for those, I refer to \cite{Wenzel2010, Wenzel2011, Wenzel_Wolff2011, Wenzel2012, Wenzel2012b} and the \isa documentation).
+Moreover, my intended audience are newcomers to \isajedit (in other words: I have nothing to say that people could not easily find out on their own, but hope to save some people some time).